-- An entity shall apply this Standard when it prepares, or when it opts under an enactment to prepare, general purpose financial reports in accordance with statutory requirements. - An entity that has a statutory requirement to prepare, or opts under an enactment to prepare, general purpose financial reports shall: - (a) determine whether it is a for-profit entity or a public benefit entity in accordance with the definitions in this Standard and the integral guidance in Appendix A; - (b) if it is a for-profit entity, report in accordance with Tier 1 For-profit Accounting Standards specified in this Standard unless: - (i) the entity meets the criteria to report in accordance with Tier 2 For-profit Accounting Standards or Tier 3 For-profit Accounting Standards or Tier 4 For-profit Accounting Standards; and - the entity elects to report in accordance with a Tier that it is eligible to apply;and - (c) if it is a public benefit entity, report in accordance with the requirements of paragraphs 61-82.
+- An entity shall apply this Standard when it prepares, or when it opts under an enactment to 2 prepare, general purpose financial reports in accordance with statutory requirements. - 3 An entity that has a statutory requirement to prepare, or opts under an enactment to prepare, general purpose financial reports shall: - (a) determine: - (i) whether it is a for-profit entity or a public benefit entity in accordance with the definitions in this Standard and the integral guidance in Appendix A; and - if it is a public benefit entity determine whether it is a public sector public (ii) benefit entity or a not-for-profit public benefit entity in accordance with the definitions in this Standard; and - (b) if it is a for-profit entity, report in accordance with Tier 1 For-profit Accounting Standards specified in this Standard unless: - the entity meets the criteria to report in accordance with Tier 2 For-profit (i) Accounting Standards or Tier 3 For-profit Accounting Standards or Tier 4 Forprofit Accounting Standards; and - (ii) the entity elects to report in accordance with a Tier that it is eligible to apply; and - if it is a public sector public benefit entity, report in accordance with Tier 1 PBE (c) Accounting Standards specified in this Standard unless: - the entity meets the criteria to report in accordance with Tier 2 PBE Accounting (i) Standards or Tier 3 PBE Accounting Standards or Tier 4 PBE Accounting Standards; and - (ii) the entity elects to report in accordance with a Tier that it is eligible to apply; - if it is a not-for-profit public benefit entity report in accordance with the requirements of (d) paragraphs 107-124.